SoftUni-Internal/interactive-content/EN/03-Iterators-and-Comparators/04-Comparators.md

 - **Zero** when they are the same

-By using the Comparator, **we could create as many comparators as we need** and used them according to our situation.
+By using the Comparator, **we could create as many comparators as we need** and apply them in accordance to our use case.

 ```java
 public class AgeComparator implements Comparator<Student> {